MooersLab/pymolshortcuts/README.md

 ## Configure the script for access to all shortcuts

-#### Configuraton:  application start commands
+#### Configuration:  application start commands

 A number of shortcuts open external programs.
 The commands that work on the Mac OS are active by default.
-These are not path dependent.
+These are not path-dependent.
 They should work irregardless of the nonconventional location of your applications, as long as they are in your PATH.
 They are found around **line 500** in the pymolshortcuts.py script file.